apache/iceberg-terraform/README.md

  - limitations under the License.
  -->

-# Iceberg Terraform Provider
+# Iceberg OpenTofu Provider

-This [Terraform](https://www.terraform.io/) provider allows you to manage Iceberg resources, such as namespaces and tables.
+This [OpenTofu](https://www.opentofu.org/) provider allows you to manage Iceberg resources, such as namespaces and tables.

 ## Get in Touch